EHR Software Guide

 You should be looking at the size and financial backing of any company you are looking at.
 Purchasing a solution from three guys working out of their mother’s garage could be an enormous risk, but buying an EHR system from a giant such as EPIC may make you a small fish in a big pond.
 Maybe try looking for something in the middle.

 If you aren’t in the field of nephrology it is likely you haven’t even heard of Acumen.
 But if you work with (or are) a nephrologist, chances are Acumen is on your short list of EHR options.
+And if you are in the field of dermatology, Modernizing Medicine is a popular choice.

 Specialty EHR solutions are popular because they are designed with a specific area of medicine in mind.
 The system requirements for a nephrologist practice are likely significantly different than what is needed for a cardiologist practice.
 These features make a specialty EHR typically come with a cost differential from a typical EHR system